referrerpolicy=no-referrer-when-downgrade

 pub use util::{pack_ptr_and_len, unpack_ptr_and_len};

-/// Something that can be used by the runtime interface as type to communicate between wasm and the
+/// Something that can be used by the runtime interface as type to communicate between the runtime

 ///